-(B) Anomaly

-(C) Idealized model

-(D) Original pattern

-(E) Epitome

-Solution:
+(B) Anomaly(C) Idealized model(D) Original pattern(E) Epitome

 The key Jungian structure other than "the Self" is "archetype".
-"Archetype" means 'an original model of type after which other similar things are patterned; a prototype'.
-'Stereotype'- option A, 'idealized model'- option C, 'original pattern'- option D or 'epitome'- option E are similar to the meaning or same as archetype.
-However, an archetype is not an 'anomaly' which means 'an irregularity or abnormality'.
+"Archetype" means "an original model or type after which other similar things are patterned; a prototype".
+"Stereotype"- option A, "idealized model"- option C, "original pattern"- option D or "epitome"- option E are similar to the meaning or same as archetype.
+However, an archetype is not an "anomaly" which means "an irregularity or abnormality".

-Hence, the correct answer is option B.

 Directions (109 -113): Choose the appropriate words to fill in the blanks.

-109: Mark Twain was responsible for many striking, mostly cynical, such as "Always do right.
-That will gratify some of the people, and astonish the rest." can sometimes end up as, but rarely would someone use them as an
+- 109: Mark Twain was responsible for many striking, mostly cynical , such as "Always do right.
+That will gratify some of the people, and astonish the rest." can sometimes end up as , but rarely would someone use them as an .

-(A) epitaphs, Epitaphs, epigrams, epigraph
+- (A) epitaphs, Epitaphs, epigrams, epigraph

-(B) epigraphs, Epigraphs, epigraph
+- (B) epigraphs, Epigraphs, epigraph

-(C) epigrams, Epitaphs, epigrams, epigraph
+- (C) epigrams, Epitaphs, epigrams, epigraph

-(D) epitaphs, Epitaphs, epigraphs, epigram
+- (D) epitaphs, Epitaphs, epigraphs, epigram

-(E) epigrams, Epigrams, epigraphs, epitaph
+- (E) epigrams, Epigrams, epigraphs, epitaph

-Solution:

-"Epigram" is 'a witty or pointed saying expressed in a few words', whereas, "epitaph" is a 'commemorative inscription on a tomb'.
+"Epigram" is "a witty or pointed saying expressed in a few words", whereas, "epitaph" is a "commemorative inscription on a tomb".

-"Epigraph" is 'an appropriate quotation in the beginning of a book or a chapter'.
+"Epigraph" is "an appropriate quotation in the beginning of a book or a chapter".
 Or, it is put on buildings or statues.
-Therefore, 'Epigrams' can end up as 'epigraphs' but rarely will they be put up as 'epitaphs'.
+Therefore, "Epigrams" can end up as "epigraphs" but rarely will they be put up as "epitaphs".
 This is because they are witty.
-Taking into account people's reverence and sorrow for the dead, few people would put 'epigrams' as 'epitaphs'.
+Taking into account people"s reverence and sorrow for the dead, few people would put "epigrams" as "epitaphs".

-Hence, the correct answer is option E.

-110: A candidate in the medical viva voce exam faced a tinge of intellectual when asked to spell the gland.
-The fact that he carried notes on his person would definitely be termed as by faculty, but may be termed as by more generous sections of students.

-(A) ambivalence, prostrate, amoral, immoral
+- 110: A candidate in the medical viva voce exam faced a tinge of intellectual when asked to spell the gland.
+The fact that he carried notes on his person would definitely be termed as by faculty, but may be termed as by more generous sections of students. - (A) ambivalence, prostrate, amoral, immoral